Posts

 Image

 Jee Kim, Permanent Makeup Artist Microblading can give you beautiful, natural-looking brows — but sometimes the healed results appear too light or even grey .
 If this has happened to you, there are several common reasons why your microbladed brows may not heal as you expected.
-Microbladed brows heal too light Common Reasons Why Microblading Heals Too Light Pigment Choice Too Light Your artist may have selected a pigment shade that was too light for your skin tone.
+Microbladed brows heal too light Common Reasons Why Microblading Heals Too Light Pigment Choice- Too Light Your artist may have selected a pigment shade that was too light for your skin undertone.
 Always discuss your desired healed color — pigments heal about 30% to 40% lighter than when freshly done.
 Microblading Needles Too Thin (Nano Blading) Using ultra-fine needles can create delicate strokes, but they may not implant enough pigment into the skin.
 Thicker needles can sometimes improve pigment saturation and longevity.
 For more visible strokes, consider permanent makeup with SofTap.
 The Skin Is Too Thin or Mature Thin or mature skin doesn’t hold pigment as well.
-Younger, thic...
+Younger...

 Is Microblading a tattoo?
 Different permanent makeup modalities explained.